Sampling the ouzo tradition of Plomari

 The island of Lesvos is the heart of Greece’s ouzo production, but to feel its pulse you have to head to Plomari, on the south coast.
 Ouzo-making here can be traced from the 19th century, when merchant families from Asia Minor settled and began producing the anise-scented distillate in bronze or copper stills.
 Each added their own character in the form of secret blends of herbs and spices that gave different versions of the subtle liquorice taste.
 A legend was born and a country has been celebrating ever since.

 So what better way to learn about this unique grape- or grain-based spirit than to visit a Plomari distillery?
 You’ll witness the production processes (traditional and modern), learn just when the aniseed is added, and what herbs and spices give the best result: fennel seed, star anise, mastic, cardamom, coriander, cloves, cinnamon and salt from the local Kalloni saltpans.
-Just don’t except to come away with the secret formula.
+Just don’t expect to come away with the secret formula.

 After some ouzo tasting, you’re sure to buy a bottle or two.
 And you’ll immediately want to find yourself a seaside taverna and order a seafood meze – and taste for yourself the camaraderie and laughter and sunshine… and the happiest kind of silence that ouzo can bring.